noir-lang/docs/docs/typescript.md

 :::

-As for the circuit, we will use a Standard Noir Example and place it in the `src` folder.
-Feel free to use any other, as long as you refactor the below examples accordingly.
+As for the circuit, run `nargo init` to create a new Noir project.

-This standard example is a program that multiplies input `x` with input `y` and returns the result:
+We will use a Standard Noir Example and place it in the `src` folder.
+This program simply multiplies input `x` with input `y` and returns the result `z`.
+The verifier doesn't know the value of `x`: we're proving that we know it without making it public.

 ```rust
 // src/main.nr